Life Insurance for Veterans [2023]

 Are you able to get free insurance as a veteran?

-If you’re a retired military member, can you get life insurance?
+If you’re a retired military member, can you get insurance?

-Yes, retired military members are able to get group life insurance.
-By going through the Department of Veterans Affairs, retired military personnel can get VGLI, also known as Veterans Group Life Insurance.
+Yes, retired military members are able to get group insurance.
+By going through the Department of Veterans Affairs, retired military personnel can get VGLI, also known as Veterans Group Insurance.

 Is there a difference between SGLI and VGLI?